genagain/easy-dough-api/README.md

 # Easy Dough API

-Easy Dough is a personal finance app that enables user to manage their personal finances easily.
+Easy Dough is a personal finance app that enables users to manage their personal finances easily.

 The frontend for this application is [here](https://github.com/genagain/easy-dough-client)